 For 130 years, the BÖHLER brand has been present in Italy, strongly integrated into the production structure of our country, valuable support for the economic development of domestic companies.

-The brand BÖHLER is strictly linked to a long tradition of steelworking in Austria, dating back to 1446.
+The history of the BÖHLER brand is closely linked to the long steel-making tradition in Austria, the origins of which must be traced back to 1446.

-Following the merger in Austria of BÖHLER, SCHOELLER-BLECKMANN and STEIRISCHE GUSSSTAHLWERKE AG, Böhler in Italy became parte of VEW ACCIAI SpA
+As a result of the merger in Austria of BÖHLER, SCHOELLER-BLECKMANN and STEIRISCHE GUSSSTAHLWERKE AG, Böhler in Italy merges into VEW ACCIAI SpA

-After reorganisation of the Austrian head office, VEW ACCIAI ITALIA S.p.A. changed its corporate setting into BÖHLER ACCIAI ITALIA S.p.A., thus reviving the famous old brand name.
+After the reorganization of the Austrian parent company, VEW ACCIAI ITALIA S.p.A. changed its corporate name to BÖHLER ACCIAI ITALIA S.p.A., thus reviving the brand of ancient and glorious tradition.

-The group voestalpine AG from Linz, European leader in the steel industry, takes over the group Böhler Uddeholm AG.
+Linz-based voestalpine AG Group, a European leader in the steel industry, acquires Böhler Uddeholm AG Group.

 Böhler Uddeholm, represents voestalpine’s Special Steel division, alongside the three divisions Steel, Metal Engineering and Metal Forming, and since 2011 takes on the new name voestalpine Edelstahl GmbH.